Apfirebolt/react_dinosaurs/README.md

 Happy exploring the world of dinosaurs!

+## Updates

+- May 2025 : Tried using AG grid to display tables, but it seems it has compatibility issues with React 19 So ended up using tables from Ant design instead.

 ## State Management using Jotai

 Jotai is a lightweight state management library for React that uses atoms as the core building blocks for state.
 An atom represents a piece of state, and components that use an atom automatically re-render when the atom's state changes.
 Jotai provides a simple and flexible API, making it easy to manage both local and global state in your application without the need for complex boilerplate.